Hybrid Air Vehicles Airlander 10: Operational requirements

 Operationally, the LEMV was intended to be typically flown autonomously or as a remotely operated aircraft; for being transported to theatres of operation or within normal civil airspace, the airship can also be flown by onboard operators.
 According to Northrop's projections, one LEMV could provide the equivalent work of 15 fixed-wing medium-altitude aircraft.

 The LEMV was intended to be capable of a wide variety of roles, including enhanced ISR (Intelligence, surveillance and reconnaissance) capabilities, beyond-line-of-sight communications and signals intelligence collection.
 It would integrate with existing ground station command centres and equipment used by ground troops in forward operating bases, making its data available to multiple users and analysts and reducing the information shortfall during operations.

 The LEMV would be able to operate, like a helicopter, from small forward bases.
 Its operating cost and endurance were expected to be better than other surveillance options.

 The airship could serve as a steady communications relay, ensuring that groups of soldiers in mountainous areas would never lose contact with one another, even if they do not have direct line of sight to each other.
 The LEMV could have tracked important convoys, key roadways, or other key infrastructure as semi-permanent overwatch escorts, monitor an urban area of interest to prepare for major battles or enforce security, or focus on shutting down border chokepoints.
 The LEMV would have enabled the American DoD to fly the most technologically advanced payloads in the near term as they became available.

 Airlander 10 conversion

 Following cancellation of the LEMV project, the deflated HAV 304 was repurchased by HAV, returned to the UK and hangared at Cardington Airfield.
 There it was reassembled, refurbished and modified for a more general role; accordingly, the aircraft was no longer an example of the HAV 304 design, having been rebuilt into the Airlander 10 prototype instead.
+Under HAV's ownership, it gained its nickname of "The Flying Bum" (or in American English, "The Flying Buttocks").

 The Airlander 10 is designed primarily for civilian use.
 However it can, like the HAV 304, be fitted for a wide variety of defence roles.